brandon-eastcode/balancer-v2-monorepo/DeplomentReadMe.md

 ### StablePhantomPoolFactory

 StablePhantomPoolfactory was verified with a flattened file containing all the contract code.
-Flatenned contracts can normally be used for quick verifications, but typical flatenning tools like remix didn't work with these contracts.
+Flatened contracts can normally be used for quick verifications, but typical flatenning tools like remix didn't work with these contracts.
 Instead, it was flattened manually.
 \*\* note: This contract had to deploy this a few time before it was able to get this verified
 \*\* note: The files below are the order they need to be in if flattened manueally but multi file might work as well